GeoRouv/2D-Spatial-Queries/README.md

 The H0 handler uses the underlying workers so that the last all at the same time find the points belonging to a circle area.
 Similarly, H1 coordinates z workers to find squares and H2 employs workers to find points in a ring.
 The communication between the handlers and the workers regarding the results is done with named pipes.
 Each handler gathers the individual results each worker creates, and stores them in a temporary file that is ultimately made available to the master to create a graphical overall result.

-## The Role of Processes at Each Level:
+## The Role of Processes at Each Level

 At this point we describe the specific role each process plays in the hierarchy as well as the relevant interfaces.